Start9Labs/documentation/site/source/user-manual/backups/index.rst

   :class: large-5
   :anchor: Restore

-  Restore your Embassy data from a previous backup.
+  Restore your server data from a previous backup.

 .. raw:: html